 You are looking for keywords that are driving traffic, but are not particularly relevant to the page they are landing on.
 This data indicates that Google cannot find a more relevant page and that there is gap in content on the Internet.
 You have the opportunity to create new content that is more relevant than the page where the traffic is currently landing.

-I wrote an in-depth guide to Google Search Console here.
+I wrote an in-depth guide to Google Search Console here and an in-depth guide to Search Console’s Search Analytics tool here.

 Build On What’s Working